 Interest rate risk refers to the uncertainty in statement of income, statement of financial position and cash flow statement arising from interest rate changes.
 The group is exposed to cash flow interest rate risk, if it has floating rate liabilities.
 At the end of the financial year 2021 Vaisala's interest-bearing liabilities and loans were at floating rates and totaled EUR 50.2 (57.0) million.
-EUR 10.1 (11.9) million of interest-bearing liabilities and loans related to lease liabilities.
+EUR 10.1 (11.9) million of interest-bearing liabilities.